vinojv96/HTTP-GET-ESP8266/README.md

 # HTTP-GET-ESP8266
-http get request from esp8266
+This program will fetch webpage data using http get request from esp8266